 Back to the scooter that BP had seen recharged in 5 minutes.
 The model in question has two 48V 31.9 Ah batteries (so about 3.1 kWh) which to recharge in 5 minutes would require a 37 kW charger – plausible in a non-domestic setting.
 I imagine the demonstration to BP involved removing the batteries to recharge them because obviously the scooter’s onboard electrics would not be designed to handle a charging current of 800 amps.

-My colleague Daniel did some digging and unearthed this priceless video from StoreDot in 2014, purporting to show a smartphone being completely recharged in 30 seconds using battery technology that would be released in 2016 (seen it, anybody?).
-The sceptical comments are worth reading (especially the ones about fake phone screens, and indeed the ones about exploding phones) but you can’t help but notice in the video itself they are actually “charging” a huge battery glued to the back of the phone.
-So a big dose of scepticism is in order, I think (and if the link to the video did not work you can guess why).
+My colleague Daniel did some digging and unearthed this priceless video from StoreDot in 2014, purporting to show a smartphone being completely recharged in 30 seconds using battery technology that would be released in 2016 (I’m still waiting…).
+The sceptical comments are worth reading — especially the ones about fake phone screens, and indeed the ones about exploding phones — but you can’t help but notice in the video itself they are actually “charging” a huge battery glued to the back of the phone.
+So a big dose of scepticism is in order, I think, and if the link to the video no longer works you can guess why.

 More credible is the news this April about battery developments using vanadium disulfide cathodes stabilised with a microscopic layer of titanium disulphide: this promises faster charging but they are careful not to say how much faster.